 Handwriting:

 Pupils have dedicated taught and practice sessions each week using a structured handwriting programme called Nelson Handwriting.
-Through regular practice sessions, we aim to practise handwriting to fluency to free up children to focus on the compositional aspects of writing.
+Through regular practice sessions, we aim to practise handwriting fluency to free up children to focus on the compositional aspects of writing.

 For further information regarding the schemes we follow to support writing, please click on the links below.